 A. Did the reporting entity write accident and health insurance premium that is subject to Section 9010 of the Federal Affordable Care Act (YES/NO)?

-Yes [ ] No [ X ]
+Yes [] No [X]

-Note 23 - Reinsurance
+Note 23 - ReinsuranceA.
+Unsecured Reinsurance Recoverables

-A. Unsecured Reinsurance Recoverables

-At the reporting date the Company had the following unsecured reinsurance recoverable balances which exceeded 3% of policyholders' surplus:
+The Company did not have an unsecured aggregate reinsurance recoverable balance that exceeded 3% of policyholders' surplus.